Best MCP Servers for AI Agents in 2026

 Limitations

-- -Read-only for most file types — limited write/create capabilities
+- -Read-only for most file types, with limited write/create capabilities

-- -Cannot process media files (images, video) stored in Drive — returns metadata only
+- -Cannot process media files (images, video) stored in Drive, returning metadata only

 - -OAuth setup is more complex than API key-based servers